willnorris/willnorris.com/content/posts/2014/jekyll-push-to-deploy.md

 remote:                     done.
 remote: /var/www/willnorris.com/.git
 To judah:/var/www/willnorris.com
-   bdb2c1a..a2727f4  master -> refs/push/master
+   bdb2c1a..a2727f4  main -> refs/push/main
 ```

 And that's it... a few lines in `.git/config` on my laptop and two small hooks on the server.
 There
 is still some room for improvement; for example, right now the post-receive hook runs regardless of
 what ref I push to.
-This could be updated to only run when I push to `push/master`, but as it is,
+This could be updated to only run when I push to `push/main`, but as it is,
 that's all I ever do so I'm not too worried about it.
 This is good enough to give me very easy
 push-to-deploy while making sure I don't overwrite any changes on the server.